ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 - The implemented changes did not fully resolve the issue with Shakespearean response generation.
 - The system message handling may still be inconsistent or not properly integrated with the response generation logic.
 - The interaction between model-specific behavior and Shakespearean response generation needs closer examination.
+- The current implementation may be prioritizing general response formatting over specific system message instructions.

 ## Hypotheses (Ranked by Likelihood)